 On the Virgin Diet Plate, you’re going to incorporate plenty of foods that are anti-inflammatory, that give you steady energy levels, that balance blood sugar levels, and that make you the best fat burner.

+Imagine dividing your Plate into two halves.
 Here’s how that Plate should look:

 - About ¼ of your plate should contain protein.